quiltdata/quilt/docs/Catalog/Preferences.md

 #### `ui.blocks.meta`

 User could set it to boolean or object with additional properties.
-Object is a truthy value, so any object acts like `True`
+Object is a truthy value, so any object acts like `True`.

 ``` yaml
 # default value, show Metadata block